Raptor Press

 Tara J. | Founder, Producer, Editor-In-Chief

-Most recently, they were the Senior Content Editor at the Academy of American Poets, where she was a member of the Poem-a-Day editorial team, managing and curating the Guest Editor program.
+Before focusing on Raptor and their studio practice full-time, Jayakar was the Senior Content Editor at the Academy of American Poets, where she was a member of the Poem-a-Day editorial team, managing and curating the Guest Editor program.
 They also managed, edited, and produced several issues of American Poets Magazine, a print publication that goes out to the Academy’s over 9,500 person membership base.
 She built, assigned, and edited content for Poets.org; managed permissions for poems, interviews, and essays to be hosted on the site; grew and maintained the curated database of poet biographies; produced, assisted with, and hosted virtual and in-person events; trained interns and staff; copyedited all Academy-produced newsletters, press releases, and announcements; and project managed the Academy’s annual Poetry Coalition programming, among numerous daily tasks.

 Her first publishing gig was at 826CHI, a non-profit creative writing and tutoring center in Chicago for students grades K-12, project managing and publishing their fourth Compendium anthology of student work from start to finish.
 After moving to Brooklyn in 2014, Tara started Raptor Editing, worked on two books as the Special Editorial Projects Intern at the Academy of American Poets, and became the 2015-16 Diana and Simon Raab Editorial Fellow for Poets & Writers Magazine.